-Students who require specialized education in the areas of English, Literacy, math, Speech and Language, and/or Study Strategies are provided with small group support from a certified special educator and/or speech-language pathologist.
+Students who require specialized education in the areas of English, Literacy, Math, Speech, and Language, and/or Academic Support are provided with small group support from a certified special educator and/or speech-language pathologist.
 The instruction parallels the standard curriculum and includes MCAS preparation.

 This program provides support in the areas of Language Arts, History, Math, and Science.
 The inclusion classroom consists of a certified special educator who co-teaches with a standard curriculum teacher who is certified in the specific subject area.
 Individual and small group assistance is provided within the standard curriculum classroom.
 The special educator provides consultation to standard curriculum teachers regarding student's learning style and educational needs.
 The special educator ensures that accommodations are being implemented in the standard curriculum classroom.